-Personal care only providers, SMV (specialized medical vehicle) providers, blood banks, and CCOs (community care organziations) are exempt from federal NPI (National Provider Identifier) requirements.
+Personal care only providers, SMV (specialized medical vehicle) providers, and blood banks are exempt from federal NPI (National Provider Identifier) requirements.

 Provider Numbers

 Providers exempt from federal NPI (National Provider Identifier) requirements are to indicate their provider ID for billing, rendering, referring, attending, and prescribing on all paper and electronic claims.